FlowerSniffin/spoter/README.md

 Example use-cases:

--You want to switch ON/OFF tplink switch that is connected to your cat/dog feeder when the camera sees the dog/cat it will send you a message (currently only Signal network supported) and it will turn ON/OFF the switch
+-You want to switch ON/OFF tplink switch that is connected to your cat/dog feeder when the camera sees the dog/cat it will send you a message (currently only Signal network supported) and it will turn ON/OFF the switch connected to your feeder
 -When person is

 Device support list: